 What is a property hunter?

 The property hunter profession originated in the United States in the 1990s under the name "buyer's agent".
-It developed in France from the 2000s, responding to buyers' growing need for representation in a complex and time-consuming real estate market.
+It took root in France from the early 2000s, in response to buyers' growing need for proper representation in a complex and time-consuming property market.

-Today, property hunters are recognized players in the real estate market, particularly in major cities like Paris where market pressure makes searching difficult for individuals.
+Today, property hunters are recognised players in the French property market, particularly in major cities such as Paris where market pressure makes searching on your own increasingly difficult.

-The property hunter profession is strictly regulated by the Hoguet law of January 2, 1970 and its implementation decree of July 20, 1972.
-This regulation guarantees professionalism and buyer protection.
+The property hunter profession is strictly regulated by the Hoguet law of 2 January 1970 and its implementing decree of 20 July 1972.
+This framework guarantees professionalism and protects the buyer.

 Professional card "T"

-Issued by the Chamber of Commerce, it certifies skills and aptitude to practice.
+Issued by the Chamber of Commerce, it certifies the holder's competence and right to practise.

 Financial guarantee

-Protection of funds held on behalf of clients.
+Protection of any funds held on behalf of clients.

 Professional liability insurance

-Coverage for potential damages caused in the course of activity.
+Cover for any damages caused in the course of practice.

 Written mandate required

-Prospecting on the public market (listings) and off-market (partner network, building managers, notaries).
+Working the public market (listings) and the off-market (our partner network, concierges, notaries and agents).

 Pre-viewings and selection

-The hunter visits properties in advance and only presents those that truly match your criteria.
+Your hunter views the properties first and only presents the ones that genuinely match your brief.

 Technical analysis